How a Title IX Attorney Protects Your Rights in an Assault, Harassment or Discrimination Defense

 - Receive a copy of an evidence file or investigation report that you can review and provide comments to,

-- Potentially be asked to participate in a hearing, where you will be asked questions about the incident by a Hearing Officer or Hearing Panel.
+- Potentially be asked to participate in disciplinary actions, where you will be asked questions about the incident by a Hearing Officer or Hearing Panel.

 What happens if I don’t receive an interview, file or hearing?
 What if I have not been advised of the process or what I am accused of?